 Name: Humane Adoption of Companion Animals Used in Research Act of 2018

-Great news!
-The Senate has approved SB 675, which would ensure
+The House has unanimously approved SB 675, which would ensure

 that healthy cats and dogs have the opportunity to be adopted into loving homes